syntaxwhisper/music-library-guide/README.md

 Keeping a separate `cover.jpg` file improves compatibility with many music servers, players, and library management tools.

 If one method fails, the other is usually still available.

-There is no single correct way to manage album artwork.

-This guide uses a dual approach: artwork embedded directly in the audio files, and a separate `cover.jpg` file in each album directory.

-This is not the only valid approach, but it works well across virtually every player, server, and device you are likely to encounter.

-Embedding artwork ensures that tracks remain self-contained.
-If a file is moved, copied, or shared individually, the artwork travels with it.
-The separate `cover.jpg` serves as a fallback for music servers, players, and library tools that prefer external files.
-If one method fails, the other is usually still available.

 ## Choosing the Right Artwork